 These unaudited condensed consolidated financial statements include the accounts of the Partnership and subsidiaries in which the Partnership has a controlling interest.
 Noncontrolling interests are separately disclosed on the financial statements.
-Inter-partnership balances and transactions have been eliminated in consolidation.
+Interpartnership balances and transactions have been eliminated in consolidation.
 We account for our investments in joint ventures using the equity method of accounting.

 These unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X of the Securities Exchange Act of 1934.
 Accordingly, they do not include all of the information and notes required by GAAP for complete consolidated financial statements.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included, and all disclosures are adequate.
 All such adjustments are of a normal recurring nature unless disclosed otherwise.
 Financial information for the three and six months ended June 30, 2014 and 2013 included in these Condensed Notes to Consolidated Financial Statements is derived from our unaudited condensed consolidated financial statements.
 Operating results for the three and six months ended June 30, 2014 are not necessarily indicative of the results that may be expected for the year ending December 31, 2014.
-The consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2013.
+The consolidated balance sheet as of December 31, 2013 has been derived from the audited consolidated financial statements as of that date.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2013.